-Service Immersion experiences are periodically offered to students and are a great way to complete one's requirement.
+Service Immersion experiences are periodically offered to students and are a great way to complete one's service requirement.
 Details will be available during the course of the year to participate in these immersion programs.

-GUIDELINES FOR 2019-2020 CHRISTIAN SERVICE
+GUIDELINES FOR THE CHRISTIAN SERVICE PROGRAM